weilidai2001/tic-tac-toe-playground/solution-design.md

 - Support for both human and AI players
 - Support for both single player and two player modes
 - 3x3 game board
-- Basic AI competence with ability to recognize and play winning moves
+- Basic AI competence with ability to recognise and play winning moves

 ### Technical Constraints